Book 8

 A) Answer these questions:

-1. Why did Mrs. Brown want to send her daughter to school?
+2. Why did Mrs. Brown want Betty to start going to school?

 B) Which words in the story mean the opposite of: